tseales/rowhealth-campaign-analysis/README.md

     - This type of campaign is associated with the highest frequency of claims made, although it does come 2nd in total number-of-signups.
 If this recommendation is being considered, more investigation into the categorical associations of this type is strongly advised, as 2/3 of its associations have an above average click through rate.

 4. Gather & incorporate any data the Marketing team may have on the duration of campaigns.
-    - This will allow for a more robust historical analysis, providing a renewed vigor in the paths of analysis while contributing to a significant increase in the ability of providing data-driven recommendations.
+    - This will allow for a more robust historical analysis on campaign performance, providing a renewed vigor in the paths of analysis while contributing to a significant increase in the ability of providing data-driven recommendations.